Chart Query¶

 Advanced Functions¶

-Advanced functions are mainly used for further function calculations on data queried by DQL and provide intuitive time series chart displays.
-Guance time series charts support custom functions for secondary processing and returning data results.
+Advanced functions are mainly used for further functional calculations on data queried by DQL and provide an intuitive Time Series chart display.

 For more details, refer to Advanced Functions.